njnagel/Capstone-I/README.md

   - Rates of immunization
   - Poverty rates
   - Urban population
+  - Popular vote counts for the 2016 presidential election

 The datasets were merged on state name to produce the analytic data slab.